 Your personal data will only be accessible to staff members or volunteers directly involved in these purposes, and it will be erased no more than one year after your last contact with OCC (unless we are legally obliged to retain it, or if as a non-member you withdraw your consent for promotional communications, after which you will be removed from our communications database as soon as possible).

 Your personal data will not be shared with any other parties, unless it is necessary to fulfil a legal obligation (eg. complying with legislation, a court order, etc), and it will never be sold.
-It will be stored in the UK on databases solely owned and operated by OCC, and/or provided by ChurchSuite with whom OCC has a contractual agreement and whom OCC has vetted for appropriate data security.
+It will be stored in the UK on databases solely owned and operated by OCC, and/or provided by 3rd-party data processors with whom OCC has a contractual agreement and whom OCC has vetted for appropriate data security.

 With respect to OCC's use of your personal data, you have certain rights: